pd241008/Neuro/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="center">
-  Built with 🦀 and ☕ by the Prathmesh Desai
+  Built with ☕ by the Prathmesh Desai
 </p>

 _[pd241008](https://github.com/pd241008) · [ct-os-dev-portfolio.vercel.app](https://ct-os-dev-portfolio.vercel.app)_